griffithlab/civic-docs/docs/about/meetings.rst

 Meetings & Events
 =================
-The CIViC team regularly holds curation jamborees and development hackathons.
+The CIViC team regularly holds curation jamborees, development hackathons, unconferences and other community-driven events.
 At curation jamborees, we work with attendees on actual CIViC curation tasks, both educating users and improving the knowledgebase with group curation.
 During development hackathons, we help developers to integrate their applications and knowledgebases with CIViC via the API, or help developers work on the CIViC codebase by implementing features or fixing bugs.

 Upcoming Meetings & Events
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-.. rubric:: 2023 VICC/CIViC/ClinGen Somatic Hackathon and Curation Jamboree for Cancer Variant Interpretation
+.. rubric:: 2024 VICC/CIViC/ClinGen Cancer Variant Curation and Coding Unconference

-:Dates: Saturday Aug 12th, 2023 (8:00AM to 5:00PM local time)
+:Dates: Saturday Aug 3rd, 2024 (8:00AM to 5:00PM local time)
-:Location: `Hyatt Regency St. Louis at the Arch (Parkview Room, 4th flr) <https://www.hyatt.com/en-US/hotel/missouri/hyatt-regency-st-louis-at-the-arch/stlrs>`_
+:Location: TBD
-:Sign Up: Via `CGC Registration page <https://www.cancergenomics.org/meetings/registration.php>`_
+:Sign Up: TBD
 :Topics: Propose topics on `GitHub <https://github.com/genome/civic-meeting/issues>`_
-:Agenda: `Hackathon Program (PDF) <https://www.cancergenomics.org/docs/cgc-hackathon-handout_2023.pdf>`_
+:Agenda: TBD

 .. rubric:: Description

-The Jamboree/Hackathon will focus on promoting the standardization and dissemination of knowledge of the clinical significance of cancer variants.
-The hackathon and curation jamboree will be held as a pre-meeting of the 2023 Cancer Genomics Consortium (CGC) Annual Conference and co-hosted by the `Variant Interpretation for Cancer Consortium (VICC) <https://cancervariants.org/>`_, `CIViC <https://civicdb.org/>`_ and `ClinGen Somatic <https://www.clinicalgenome.org/working-groups/clinical-domain/somatic-cancer-cdwg/>`_.
+This Unconference will focus on promoting the standardization and dissemination of knowledge of the clinical significance of cancer variants. the unconference format is a participant-driven meeting, with emphasis on collaborative discussion and hands-on activities, with minimal lecture-style presentations or top-down structure.
+It will be held as a pre-meeting of the 2024 Cancer Genomics Consortium (CGC) Annual Conference and co-hosted by the `Variant Interpretation for Cancer Consortium (VICC) <https://cancervariants.org/>`_, `CIViC <https://civicdb.org/>`_ and `ClinGen Somatic <https://www.clinicalgenome.org/working-groups/clinical-domain/somatic-cancer-cdwg/>`_.

 .. rubric:: Meeting Goals